dj-wasabi/ansible-zabbix-server/README.md

 ### Overall Zabbix

-* `zabbix_version`: This is the version of zabbix.
-Default: 3.4.
+* `zabbix_server_version`: This is the version of zabbix.
+Default: 4.4.
 Can be overridden to 3.2, 3.0, 2.4, or 2.2.
+Previously the variable `zabbix_version` was used directly but it could cause [some inconvenience](https://github.com/dj-wasabi/ansible-zabbix-agent/pull/303).
+That variable is maintained by retrocompativility.
 * `zabbix_repo_yum`: A list with Yum repository configuration.
 * `zabbix_repo`: Default: _zabbix_
   * _epel_ install agent from EPEL repo
   * _zabbix_ (default) install agent from Zabbix repo
   * _other_ install agent from pre-existing or other repo
 * `zabbix_server_package_state`: Default: _present_.
 Can be overridden to "latest" to update packages when needed.

 ### Zabbix Server